nativescript-community/ui-checkbox/packages/checkbox/blueprint.md

 </StackLayout>
 ```

-### NativeScript-Vue Usage Sample
+### NativeScript-Vue Usage Example

-In your `main.js` (The file where the root Vue instance is created) register the element
+In your `main.js` (The file where the root Vue instance is created) register the element:

 ```js
 Vue.registerElement(